 Greetings from the Spectrum-ShaRC Contest Organizers!
+We are now open for registration.
+You can find the application at 2017 Spectrum ShaRC 2.
 This home page will be your main source of information so please bookmark this page and reference it often.
 We have made some changes this year based on the surveys and reviews from our experience last year at the 2016 Spectrum-ShaRC Challenge.
 New this year are less rounds (3 this year versus 4 last year).
 We are also moving the final round of competition up to April to avoid conflicts wtih students who have either graduated or who have summer jobs and internships.
 As we move forward we will continue to modify and improve the challenge to make it more efficient, more fun, more challenging and more rewarding.
 Registration is limited to the first 15 US based teams and 3 international teams.
 You must also be a student in good standing on April 8, 2017 in order to participate in the challenge.
 A letter from your advisor or department stating that you are a student in good standing is REQUIRED and must be submitted as part of the application package.
 Your registration will not be considered complete without the letter of good standing from your advisor/department.

 REQUIRED!!!!
 Please read the Rules and Regulations here, you will find a linked pdf that you will download and submit for your team stipulating that you have read all of the Rules and Regulations and agree to all terms and conditions.
 Your team advisor will be the one to submit this completed form to Joyce Donathan, one form for the whole team, with all of the team members and the advisor signatures. **Note that the Video/Image Release Form and the Hold Harmless/Indemnify Form is now included in the Rules and Regulations.